fabeha-raheel/lmd_sim/README.md

 ## Running the Simulation

 1. Download Mission Planner on Linux and run it in one terminal.
-2. Run the following launch file in the second terminal:
+3. Run the following launch file in the second terminal to launch the Gazebo world with the Ardupilot drone:
 ```bash
     roslaunch lmd_sim lmd_simulation.launch
 ```
-This will launch the Gazebo world with the Ardupilot drone.
 4. Use Mission Planner to connect with the drone.
 Plan an Autonomous searching mission and write it to the drone.
 Also save the misison waypoints for future missions.
 5. Adjust the windows: MavProxy console, ArduCopter terminal, Gazebo Simulator, Drone Video Screen & Tkinter Mapping GUI.
 6. Right-click on the drone model in Gazebo and select Follow.